rajington/windowsapp/README.md

 The config file has access to [underscore.js](http://underscorejs.org/).

-### Why JSCocoa?
+### About JSCocoa

+JSCocoa is basically a subset of JavaScript with some ObjC-like syntactic sugar.
+Check out [the official syntax page](https://code.google.com/p/jscocoa/).

 * Gives you the full power of Javascript, as it's a superset of Javascript
 * Gives you nearly the full power of ObjC, including native bracket and dot syntax
 * Has complete access to the ObjC runtime including all Foundation and Cocoa classes
     * This means you can do almost anything that ObjC/Cocoa could do
-* Doesn't require creating a whole `WebView` just to evaluate JS

-JSCocoa is basically a subset of JavaScript with some ObjC-like syntactic sugar.
-Check out [the official syntax page](https://code.google.com/p/jscocoa/).

 ## Basic Config